Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Rays have played as the favorite in nine of their past 10 games and won five of those contests.

+- In their last 10 games with a total, the Rays and their opponents have failed to hit the over five times.

 - In their last game with a spread, the Rays failed to cover.